 - Take advantage of your network and resources

 There’s no better time to ask for help from friends and family than after a new baby.
 Even if they can’t chip in financially, they may be able to volunteer time for childcare when you return to work.
 They also may have perfectly good hand-me-down baby clothes, linens, and other childcare essentials.

 Many retailers offer welcome kits for new parents that provide free samples and money-saving coupons for baby supplies.
 And government programs like WIC and SNAP may be able to help with food and other costs during an unpaid parental leave.*

 Don’t have friends with kids?
 Join a local parent group on social media and talk to faith-based organizations in your area.
 Check out the local community groups and nonprofits in your neighborhood to see if they offer any additional support and resources for new parents.

 - Boost your income now

 One way to supercharge your savings for your parental leave is by giving yourself an income boost with additional part-time work or more hours at your existing job.

 You may also want to consider building up an additional income stream so that you have the option to earn some cash while on leave, which can help lessen the financial strain.

-The best thing you can do to financially prepare for your parental leave is start this 4-step process as soon as possible.
-The earlier you start saving, the more time you have to build your cash cushion.
+The best thing you can do to financially prepare for your parental leave is get started as early as possible.
+The better you understand the financial implications of having a baby, the sooner you can take action; and the earlier you can start saving, the more time you have to build your cash cushion.